-We offer valuable information for movers and consumers, including the latest news from the government.
-Updated daily.
+We offer valuable information for movers and consumers, including important news from the government.
+Check back frequently for breaking news.

 The Canadian Association Movers (CAM) and its 400 members, are committed to everyone’s health and safety during this extraordinary time.
 CAM has been in regular contact with its members since the end of January with updates and allaying concerns about conducting business.
 Moving and warehouse storage are considered essential services.
-While most of our members are open, some have made the difficult decision to temporarily suspend their operations.
+All of our members are open for business; however, due to restrictions and capacity issues, may not be running at full staff complement.
+We encourage customers to book your mover early!
 To find a certified, professional mover near you, visit CAM's home page to access our mover search function.

 - Find Advice for Movers - Emergency Relief & Practical Operations Advice